 In conclusion, the more you are able to engage in mindfulness practices, the more you will be able to see your work as being realistic because you will be focusing on all of its aspects.
 You’ll be able to see it for its total value.

 Your writing is likely to become more dimensional and complex as you practice mindfulness.
-Because you will be focusing on all of your senses, you will be able to describe things in depth to your reader and connect with them on a new level that is less superficial than you were able to before practicing mindfulness.
+Because you will be focusing on all of your senses, you will be able to describe things in-depth to your reader and connect with them on a new level that is less superficial than you were able to before practicing mindfulness.

-Mindful Takes Practice
+Mindfulness Takes Practice

 Mindfulness can play a large role in helping you improve your writing.
 But don’t feel discouraged if you don’t see results right away.
 Similar to writing, mindfulness takes practice and improves with dedication.